 Risks associated with the pandemic have also been considered by the Board.
-An updated risk register, taking account of Covid-19, was presented to the Board at the June meeting.
+An updated risk register, taking account of Covid-19, was presented to the Audit and Risk Committee on the 3 June 2020.
 We are satisfied that key information continues to be disseminated to the Board and other committees on a timely basis.